michaelfakhri/ds2/API.md

 > returns promise that resolves to the hash of the data after the data and metadata are stored in their respective storage units.

 Where:
-- `data : Array` - The data / file contents to store in storage so that other users can request this data / file contents.
+- `data : Array` - The file contents to store in storage so that other users can request this data / file contents.
-- `metadata : Object` – The metadata of the data / file contents provided, which will also be stored in the metadata storage provided in the constructor.
+- `metadata : Object` – The metadata of the file contents provided, which will also be stored using metadata storage provided in the constructor.

 #### `Promise delete(hash)`
 > returns a promise that resolves when data is deleted from the data storage unit.